apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Tom Wilkinson: The Full Monty actor dies at 75**
+**Penn State vs. Ole Miss live stream, watch online, TV channel, Peach Bowl odds, spread, prediction, pick**

-You can read more about it [here](https://www.bbc.com/news/entertainment-arts-65823240).
+You can read more about it [here](https://www.cbssports.com/college-football/news/penn-state-vs-ole-miss-live-stream-watch-online-tv-channel-peach-bowl-odds-spread-prediction-pick/).

 ## Requirements
 - Python 3.8